naukri-engineering/Blooper/README.md

 1. Download and include this library in your project
 2. Configure mandatory parameters.
 An exception is thrown if these are not provided.
-   * Uri: The newmonk endpoint to send the crashes/exceptions to.
-It should return response code of 202/204 without a response body.
+   * uri: The newmonk endpoint to send the crashes/exceptions to.
+It should return a response code 202/204 without a response body.
 Response body, if any, would be ignored.
-   * AppId : Your unique application id.
+   * appId: Your unique application id.
 This is the id that NewMonk server has created for you so that it can differentiate between multiple apps.
 3. Configure optional parameters.
-   * debug : Used to enable or disable the logcat entries from this library.
+   * debug: Used to enable or disable the logcat entries from this library.
 If your app is not in debug mode then logs will not be shown even if you set it to true.
 Default value is false.
-   * interval : The frequency at which crash logs to be sent to server.
+   * interval: The frequency at which crash logs should be sent to server.
 Default value is 1 hour.
    * headers: If you want to send own headers, define them in this field.
-Default value is null.

 4. Configure using either of the methods below
     * Using Annotation.